jimcurtis/openwhisk-katacoda/2-knative-demo/04-eventing-component.md

 ### The Eventing component

 The previous steps showed you how to invoke a KService from an HTTP request, in that case submitted via curl.
 Knative Eventing is all about how you can invoke those applications in response to other events such as those received from message brokers or external applications.

 In this part of the demo we are going to show how you can receive Kubernetes platform events and route those to a Knative Serving application.
+But before we do this we are going to patch the Knative autoscaler so that it will react faster when scaling down our application deployments.
+To do this, we will choose the minimum values for both the 'scale-to-zero-grace-period' and the 'scale-to-zero-threshold' configuration parameters and use the 'oc patch' command.

+``oc patch -n knative-serving configmap/config-autoscaler -p '{"data":{"scale-to-zero-grace-period":"30s", "scale-to-zero-threshold":"60s"}}'``{{execute}}

 Knative Eventing is built on top of three primitives:
 * Event Sources